 Cumulative meteoroid and space debris fluxes (i.e. fluxes of particles of given size or larger) can be obtained directly from the flux models.
 Figure J-2 to Table J-5 give results from the models specified in the normative part of the document for specific orbits.

-Figure J-2 gives the number of impacts m-2 yr-1 to a randomly oriented plate for a range of minimum particle sizes.
-The MASTER-2005 model was used for the debris and meteoroid fluxes.
+Figure J-2 gives the number of impacts m-2 yr-1 to a randomly tumbling plate for a range of minimum particle sizes.
+The MASTER-8 model was used for the debris and meteoroid fluxes.
 The results are for an altitude h = 400 km, inclination i = 51,6, and the epoch May 1st, 2005.
 Table J-3 gives the same results for a polar reference orbit (h = 800 km, i = 98, all other parameters are as for Table J-2).

-Table J-4 gives the number of impacts at the geostationary altitude (h = 36 000 km).
+Table J-4 gives the number of impacts at the geostationary altitude (h = 35 786 km).

-Table J-5 gives the number of impacts m-2 yr-1 to a randomly oriented plate for a range of minimum particle sizes/masses.
+Table J-5 gives the number of impacts m-2 yr-1 to a randomly tumbling plate for a range of minimum particle sizes/masses.
 The meteoroid model from 10.2.4.1 was used.
 A position outside the Earth’s influence on the meteoroid flux was selected (i.e. no shielding and no gravitational focusing was considered), e.g. the Earth Lagrange points.

 Table J-6 gives flux enhancement and shielding factors for sporadic meteoroid fluxes encountered by spacecraft in typical Earth orbits.
 The procedure described in C.1 was used.